Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition

-Our results with the NR method result in a learned model with an overall accuracy of 0.646 and a ${AUC}_{FPR}$ of 0.337.
-For the RS model with $\sigma = 0.1$, we have an accuracy of $0.730\pm0.003$ (averaged over 10 noise profiles runs) and a ${AUC}_{FPR}$ dependent on the number of samples which we report in \autoref{tab:RS_auc_results}.
-As hypothesized, the RS sampling gives control over ${AUC}_{acc}$ that NR does not provide, allowing for much lower ${AUC}_{FPR}$.
-We contrast the parity and their correlating factors for gender, age, and accent.
+Our results with the NR method result in a learned model with a ${AUC}_{FPR}$ of 0.337.
+The RS model depends on the number of samples with values ranging from 0.116 to 0.001.
+This again holds that we can achieve equal or better false positive rate parity by increasing the sampling number.
+We then compare the false rejection parity across subgroups (Figure~\ref{fig:rejection_method_comparison}).

 For the NR method, we have ${AUC}_{FPR}$ parity values of 0.014 for gender, 0.101 for age, and a larger value of 0.273 for accent.
 For the RS, we see values that change oversampling values ranging from 0.069 to 0.002 for gender, 0.119 to 0.004 for age, and 0.178 to 0.003 for accent.
-Here we can see the benefit of choosing RS when considering the fairness implications of security methods: we can increase the ${AUC}_{FPR}$ parity by increasing the number of samples.
-In all cases, when sampling 1000 samples, we achieved higher parity compared to NR for all subgroup types (\autoref{fig:rejection_method_comparison}).
-While this adds $N_{samples} x |X|$ number of model runs, this can be run in parallel and aggregated later.
-Future work will be needed to analyze the computational cost and latency this may introduce at the cost of fairness in security.
+Here we again see the benefit of choosing RS when considering the fairness implications of security methods.
+The benefit is that we can increase the ${AUC}_{FPR}$ parity by increasing the number of samples.
+When sampling $10^3$ samples, we achieved higher parity than NR for all subgroup types.
+While this adds to the number of model runs, this can be run in parallel and aggregated later.
+Future work will be needed to analyze the computational cost and latency that this may introduce at the cost of fairness in security.